 MAM presented Murphy Adam’s first solo exhibition in 2008 and collaborated on her MATRIX Press residency in 2017, including the resulting prints in a group exhibition, The Shape of Things, in 2018 (exhibition catalog available here).
 She received her BFA from the University of Montana in 2004 and earned a master’s degree in art history focused on Indigenous writing and criticism.
-In her spare time, she creates absurdist beaded props for the hit series Reservation Dogs and adapted historic beadwork designs for the film Killers of the Flower Moon.
+Recently, she created absurdist beaded props for the hit series Reservation Dogs and adapted historic beadwork designs for the film Killers of the Flower Moon.

 November 6, 2023 - Montana artist puts focus, research on Indigenous beadwork - The Missoulian